-The Poetry Centre is delighted to announce the winners of the 2016 Ruskin Prize for Poetry, judged by Professor Fiona Sampson.
+The Poetry Centre is delighted to announce the winners of the 2017 Ruskin Prize for Poetry, judged by poet-translator Dr Alipio de Franca and poet-critic Dr Patrick Davidson Roberts.

 All three winning poems will be published in an upcoming issue of POEM magazine.